filecoin-project/lily/docs/deployment_ops_guide.md

 $ curl 0.0.0.0:9991/metrics -o lily_prom_sample.txt
 ```

-#### Pre-built Grafana Dashboards

-Grafana is a metrics visualization tool which requests, transforms, and presents the data captured within your Prometheus and storage database.
-[Pre-build dashboards are available (TODO: link needed)](#linkneeded) in the github repository which can be imported into your own instance of Grafana.
-Or you can start a copy of Grafana with the dashboards pre-loaded as described in [Running Dependencies w Docker (TODO: link needed)](#linkneeded).
-The panels have titles, labels, and descriptions (TODO: doublecheck and add panel descriptions to the dashboards in the repo) which describe what the visualization is for.

-(TODO: Upload and add a screenshot.)

 #### Logging

 Lily emits logs about each module contained within the runtime.
 Their level of verbosity can be managed on a per-module basis.
 A full list of registered modules can be retrieved on the console with `$ lily log list`.
 All modules have defaults set to prevent verbose output.
 Logging levels are one of `DEBUG, INFO, WARN, ERROR, DPANIC, PANIC, FATAL`.
 Logging can also be generated in colorized text (default), plain text, and JSON.
 (See [config: Node Logging options (TODO: link needed)](#linkneeded) for more information.)